On the Information Dimension of Stochastic Processes: The Information Dimension Rate

-provided the limit over $D$ exists.
-By stationarity, the limit over $k$ always exists \cite[Th.~9.8.1]{gallager68}.
-If the limit over $D$ does not exist, then we define the upper and lower rate-distortion dimension $\dimRu$ and $\dimRl$ by replacing the limit with the limit superior and limit inferior, respectively. \end{definition}
+provided the limits over $D$ and $k$ exist.
+(When the process $\{\Xb_t\}$ is stationary, the limit over $k$ always exists \cite[Th.~9.8.1]{gallager68}.)
+If the limits do not exist, then we define the upper and lower rate-distortion dimension $\dimRu{\{\Xb_t\}}$ and $\dimRl{\{\Xb_t\}}$ by replacing the limits with the limits superior and limits inferior, respectively. \end{definition}

 Intuitively, the rate-distortion function